Memesls/Memesls/README.md

+## 😶‍🌫️ Sharing Time

-## Hello, I'm Rodrigo, an aspiring Data Analyst with a background in International Business, Inventory Management, and Logistics.
+Hello, I'm Rodrigo, an aspiring Data Analyst with a background in International Business, Inventory Management, and Logistics.

 🫡 I can: